Dibyendu-21/Object-Detection-using-Homography/README.md

 In essence, the code returns the locations of a query object present in the source image which is sufficient to detect the query object exactly on the source Image.

+Different query objects are extracted from the source image using Microsoft paint and the methodology is evaluated on all the query objects.
+Beacuse of matching features each between the extracted object and its source image, all the query objects were detected correctly.